Skip to main content

 Answer: No, Sellers are not required to notify Freddie Mac that a project may not meet another secondary market participant’s condo underwriting requirements.

 Sellers are required to contact Freddie Mac at [email protected] with information that could impact, or is inconsistent with, a project’s PAR findings.
 The information that must be provided to Freddie Mac should relate only to Freddie Mac’s project review and general eligibility requirements and not to any other secondary market participant.
-See Guide Section 5701.10(d)(vi) for full details.
-[New 02/26/2024]

 2. If I have information that a project does not meet certain Freddie Mac project review or general eligibility requirement(s) even though the Condo Project Advisor Feedback Certificate indicates the requirement(s) is/are met, do I need to provide this...

-Question: If I have information that a project does not meet certain Freddie Mac project review or general eligibility requirement(s) even though the Condo Project Advisor Feedback Certificate indicates the requirement(s) is/are met, do I need to provide this information to Freddie Mac under the new requirement in Guide Section 5701.10(d)(vi)?
+Question: If I have information that a project does not meet certain Freddie Mac project review or general eligibility requirement(s) even though the Condo Project Advisor Feedback Certificate indicates the requirement(s) is/are met, do I need to provide this information to Freddie Mac under the requirement in Guide Section 5701.10(d)(ii)?
 [New 02/26/2024]

 Project Certified Submission (PCS)